DeepFrame/VisionAI/services/image_grouping_executable/README.md

-# Automated Face Recognition System - Executable Version
+# VisionAI - Executable Version

-This folder contains the **executable-ready version** of the Automated Face Recognition System.
+This folder contains the **executable-ready version** of the Automated Face Recognition System **VisionAI**.
 It is designed to detect, recognize, and cluster faces automatically from media files and update the database accordingly.

 ---